 Here are a few types of patterns many crocheters enjoy.

 Granny Square Patterns for Beginners

 The traditional granny square pattern is a great crochet project for beginners.
 Because each cluster of double crochet is worked into a space in the previous round, it's an extremely easy pattern to memorize.

-Part of the reason you’ll find so many crochet patterns made with granny squares is because they're a super versatile motif!
+Part of the reason you’ll find so many crochet projects made with granny squares is that they're a super versatile motif!